 Where a system is subject to an operational audit under the PWU's operating licence, the PWU may present the outcome of any surveillance or certification (or re-certification) report to the auditor, in lieu of a formal audit.
-Acceptance of the report in lieu of a formal audit will depend on whether the systems are certified or not certified.
+The auditor may utilise the evidence provided in its audit report.
+Where certified systems are not in place, we will provide specific guidance for the auditor and PWU in the audit scope on the requirements for compliance.